borgbackup/borg/docs/internals.rst

 mechanisms of |project_name|.
 It is partly based on `mailing list discussion about internals`_ and also on static code analysis.

-It may not be exactly up to date with the current source code.

 Repository and Archives
 -----------------------